 I let mine sit for 10 minutes (I wandered off).
 The meal only took 1 cup of water, which is very helpful in dry areas.

-It has 23 grams of protein packed into the single serving.
+It has 23 grams of protein packed into a single serving.
 And enough carbs to help you sleep soundly in the cold.
 And no, it’s not hot spicy, but still very flavorful.

 An honest moment here: I am not a huge chili fan.
 I know many are.
 But I gave it my best review, taste buds aside.
 Turkey & Black Bean Chili.